-- Friday, March 27: By this date, all rising seniors should have received confirmation of their contract submission as well as instructor permission to register for a specific section of HIST 490.
+Friday, March 31: By this date, all juniors should have received confirmation of their contract submission as well as instructor permission to register for HIST 490.
 You cannot register for HIST 490 without a contract submission.

-- Monday, April 27: Your thesis advisor will provide comments on your proposal draft by this date.
-If you do not have a strong research question with accessible primary sources, you will be asked to revise and resubmit your proposal by a given deadline in May 2020.
+Monday April 24: Your thesis advisor will provide comments on your proposal draft by this date.
+If you do not have a strong research question with accessible primary sources, you will be asked to revise and resubmit your proposal by Friday, May 12, 2023.
 You cannot proceed in HIST 490 without an approved proposal.

 Proposal Requirements – 3 paragraphs + bibliography

 Title your proposal with a full working title of your project, ex: “San Francisco's Visiting Nurses Associations in the 1917 Flu Epidemic”

 Include your last name in the name of your proposal document, ex: ObamaProposalSpring2023

 - Tell us what topic you want to explore and why.
 Within this first brief paragraph be sure you include a “rough draft” thesis question.
 What specific critical question will you aim to answer?